 Injections Pain Management include a numbing agent that works in the short term, along with an anti-inflammatory medicine that provides long-term relief.
 The location of the injection depends on the source of your pain, but maybe in a muscle, joint, or epidural space.
 These injections can typically be administered two to three times per year to manage your symptoms.
 Often, injections pain management are used in conjunction with other treatments for pain, such as physical therapy and chiropractor care.

 Injections can be used to both diagnose and treat pain.
 For diagnostic purposes, an injection may be administered to see if it provides any pain relief.
 This gives the physician information about the cause of the pain.
 When a diagnosis has been made, anyone suffering from chronic pain that can be controlled through injections is a good candidate.
 Your provider can discuss your treatment plan options with you, so you can determine if injections are right for you.

-The biggest benefit of injections is that they often allow people who are suffering from pain that interferes with their everyday lives find relief and resume their normal activities.
+The biggest benefit of injections is that they often allow people who are suffering from pain that interferes with their everyday lives to find relief and resume their normal activities.
 Because of the long-acting nature of the anti-inflammatory in the injections, this relief can last for an extended period of time and even be maintained through repeated injections.
-Pain management injections may also help people avoid the need for surgery.
+Pain management through injections may also help people avoid the need for surgery.

 Monday: 8:00am – 6:00pm

 Wednesday: 8:00am – 6:00pm

 Thursday: 8:00am – 6:00pm